 Accounts of New England Families from 1641 to 1700

-This study project provides accurate and concise published summaries of seventeenth-century New England families.
-Using Clarence Almon Torrey's bibliographic index of early New England marriages and its recent successors as a guide, the project focuses on individuals who immigrated from 1641 through 1700, grouped by year of marriage.
-Download a PDF listing of all available sketches
+This study project provides published summaries of seventeenth-century New England families.
+Using Clarence Almon Torrey's bibliographic index of early New England marriages and its recent successors as a guide, the project focuses on New England families 1641-1700, grouped by year of marriage, including second-generation individuals who arrived by 1640.
+Download a PDF listing of sketches

 Alicia Crane Williams, FASG